trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Audio Player

 The Audio Player plugin, seen in
-:numref:`Figure %s <luminadesktopplugin2>`, will play user added lists of audio files.
-Pressing the :guilabel:`wrench` in the upper left corner will open an options menu to clear or shuffle the playlist.
+:numref:`Figure %s <luminadesktopplugin2>`, plays user added lists of audio files.
+Pressing the :guilabel:`wrench` in the upper left corner opens an options menu to clear or shuffle the playlist.

 The green :guilabel:`plus` gives the user options to add files, a directory, or URL to the playlist.
 Toggle :guilabel:`play` in the lower